minio/console/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## NOTE

-If this case is urgent, please subscribe to [SUBNET](https://min.io/pricing) so that our 24/7 support team may help you faster.
+Please subscribe to our [paid subscription plans](https://min.io/pricing) for 24x7 support from our Engineering team.

 <!--- Provide a general summary of the issue in the title above -->